hariyantods/Binar_Bootcamp_Data_Science_Platinum_Challenge-/README.md

 # API-SentimentAnalysis

 ## 1. Objective
-1. Performing benchmark study LSTM
+1. Performing benchmark study of NN and LSTM
 2. Performing EDA to gain insights from the dataset
 3. Constructing API for predicting sentiment automatically